Vadim Gurinov

-Vadim Alexandrovich Gurinov (Russian: Вадим Александрович Гуринов, born 21 December 1971) – an entrepreneur and investor, the founder of JSC Cordiant (tyre production) and Service-Telecom (an independent wireless telecommunication infrastructure operator).
+Vadim Alexandrovich Gurinov (Russian: Вадим Александрович Гуринов, born 21 December 1971) is an entrepreneur and investor who is the founder of JSC Cordiant (tyre production) and Service-Telecom, an independent wireless telecommunication infrastructure operator).

-Biography
+Early life and education

 Vadim Gurinov was born on December 21, 1971.

-Education

 In 1987, Gurinov graduated from high school with honors.
 In 1994, he graduated from the Saint Petersburg Institute of Fine Mechanics and Optics.
 In 1995, he also graduated from the Faculty of Economic Sciences at the Voznesensky Institute of Finance and Economics in Saint Petersburg (known as Saint Petersburg State University of Economics since 2012).

-From 2005 to 2008, Gurinov attended several professional development trainings and received additional education, including the INSEAD Business School Executive Program (France) in 2008.
+From 2005 to 2008, Gurinov received additional education, including the INSEAD Business School Executive Program (France) in 2008.
 In addition, he completed the Senior Executive Program at the London Business School and the Executive program at the Singularity University.

-In 2010, Gurinov got a Ph.D. in sociology after defending his dissertation entitled The Implementation of Social Responsibility in the Management of Big Business in Modern Russia (the case of the «SIBUR-Russian Tyres»).
+In 2010, Gurinov got a Ph.D. in sociology after defending his dissertation entitled The Implementation of Social Responsibility in the Management of Big Business in Modern Russia.

 Career

 Early years

 In 1991, Gurinov started his business in export-import operations and consumer goods trade.
 Together with his partners, he created the DealMakers company and a retail chain of denim stores selling clothes of the Turkish brand Colin's.
 In 1998, the business was sold.

 In 1996, Gurinov was one of the founders of Petrosoyuz (formerly Petroimport), which produced grocery food.
 In 1999, he became the company's deputy CEO.
 In 2003, he sold his share in business to Heinz.

 In 1999–2000, Gurinov founded the Lyubimiy Kray confectionary association and became its co-owner.
 Under his management, in 2002, the company became one of the leaders in confectionery production in Russia.
 Lyubimiy Kray had 450 employees.
 Gurinov sold his stake in the company in 2013.
-His strategic management increased Petrosoyuz's and Lyubimiy Kray's turnover to over $250 million in 2001.
+In 2001, Petrosoyuz's and Lyubimiy Kray's turnover increased to over $250 million.

 Cordiant

 From 2003 to 2011, Gurinov was the CEO of Sibur's subsidiary, Sibur-Russian Tyres.
 Prior to his appointment, Sibur's tyre business was unprofitable, and its organization was fragmented.
 Vadim Gurinov united these disparate business units under one holding company, bringing it to profit in 2006.

-At the end of 2011, Gurinov reached an agreement with Sibur that Sibur-Russian Tyres's top managers and third-party investors would buy out the company.
-In December 2011, the deal was finalized, and Gurinov became the owner of the controlling stake of 80%.
+At the end of 2011, Gurinov reached an agreement with Sibur that Sibur-Russian Tyres's top managers would buy out the company.
+In December 2011, the deal was finalized.
 After that, Sibur-Russian Tyres was renamed into Cordiant, and Gurinov was appointed the company's Chairman of the board of directors.
-In addition, he proposed a development strategy that allowed the company to expand significantly.
-As a result, in 2021, Cordiant became the second largest player in the market.
+In 2021, Cordiant became the second largest player in the market.

 In 2017, Gurinov transferred his shares in Cordiant to his wife, Galina Gurinova.
 Consequently, she became the company's controlling shareholder, and the company was considered a family asset.

+A 100% stake in Cordiant was sold to S8 Capital Group in May 2023.